Franzl27/.spe-plot-and-more/README.md

 - Replace .ico file for a real one
 - Add plotSPE.py to the folder
 - Run the .bat file in the folder

 The additional Python script is necessary to make changes to the source code, so that the obtained executable is no longer attached to a (visible) terminal.
 For a Linux executable this is obsolete.
+For Linux the process is not described here.

 # Program Startup and Configuration Files